How to Clean Suede Sofa Without Damage (Experts Approved)

 When to Call Professional Sofa Cleaners

-• When dealing with large, set-in stains that haven’t responded to home treatments
+• Set-in stains older than 48 hours that haven’t responded to home treatment.

-• For regular deep cleaning every 12-18 months to maintain the suede’s condition
+• Annual deep cleaning every 12–18 months to maintain warranty and longevity.

 Post-Cleaning Care: Maintaining Your Suede Sofa